 Safeguarding Your Recovery Around The Holidays

-The holidays can be a difficult time if you are in recovery.
+The holidays can be a difficult time if you're in recovery.
+There are so many temptations and social pressure to join in the fun.
 Even normal drinkers get into trouble since there are so many opportunities to over-indulge.

-12 step programs such as AA, and Al-Anon are great at providing support since the risk of relapse is high around the holidays.
-Alcoholics Anonymous helps those wanting to get or stay sober, and Al-Anon gives support to the families and friends.
+12 step programs such as AA, and Al-Anon provide consistent support since the risk of relapse is high around the holidays.
+Alcoholics Anonymous helps those wanting to get or stay sober, while Al-Anon gives support to their friends and families.

-These meetings provide a much needed safety net during when dealing with family and the added pressure to drink is a bad combination.
-Throw in unpleasant memories and adjusting to the holidays sober is a huge adjustment.
+These meetings provide a much needed safety net when dealing with the challenging associated with the festivities.
+The added pressure to drink is a bad combination with unpleasant memories that makes the holidays extra challenging.

 Prioritize Your Recovery & Pick Wisely

+Planning out the holidays is your first task.
 Just because you've always gone to Aunt Mary's for Thanksgiving doesn't mean you have to this year.
-Recovery is about choices.
-You may feel obligated to go to family events and try to act like nothing has changed.
+Recovery is all about making healthy choices.
+You may feel obligated to be with family and act like nothing has changed.
 But everything has!